 Pediatric CVICU Fellowship Program

-As the fellow progresses through the training experience, he or she assumes graduated authority and increasing responsibility for patient care.
+As the fellow progresses through the training experience, they assume graduated authority and increasing responsibility for patient care.
 The fellow directs the plan of care for patients with the supervision of the CVICU faculty and performs invasive procedures, including airway management with endotracheal intubation, thoracentesis and thoracotomy tube placement, insertion of invasive monitoring lines, cardiopulmonary resuscitation, and cardioversion.
-Once a fellow has demonstrated sufficient competence, he or she functions as a licensed independent practitioner; however, Pediatric Cardiac Critical Care Medicine faculty members shall be available twenty-four hours a day to provide continuous supervision and consultation as needed.
-Outside of the confines of the CVICU (e.g., the cardiac catheterization lab, echocardiography lab, or cardiovascular operating rooms), the fellow takes part directly in procedures performed under the supervision of attending physicians in order to learn the necessary skills.
+Once a fellow has demonstrated sufficient competence, functions as a licensed independent practitioner; however, Pediatric Cardiac Critical Care Medicine faculty members shall be available twenty-four hours a day to provide continuous supervision and consultation as needed.
+Outside of the confines of the CVICU (e.g., the cardiac catheterization lab, echocardiography lab, or cardiovascular operating rooms), the fellow takes part directly in procedures performed under the supervision of attending physicians to learn the necessary skills.
 In these settings, however, the fellow shall not function as an independent practitioner.

 Sample Schedule for Critical Care trained fellow